Big Six reviews

 Which? verdict on Eon

 Eon sometimes offers competitive dual-fuel tariffs, although customer opinions were mixed about its value for money.

 Eon's customer service

 We found Eon was among the five slowest energy companies, on average, to answer the phone to its customers in our snapshot investigation into energy call waiting times.

-Eon offers live chat on its website and our investigation also found it was much faster to get a response from a human in this way, in 4min 3sec on average.
+Eon offers live chat on its website and our investigation also found it was much faster to get a response from a human in this way, in 4 minutes 3 seconds on average.
 But live chat wasn't available a few of the times we tried, and other firms were far quicker; the fastest took just 10 seconds on average to respond on live chat.

 Compared with other Big Six suppliers, it sources the greatest proportion of its electricity from coal (see its full fuel mix, below).

 Pros: Offers some competitive fixed tariffs

 Cons: Slow to answer the phone to its customers and live chat often wasn’t available in our investigation

 Eon electricity sources

 Eon energy prices

 The graph above shows how Eon’s variable (also known as standard) tariff, its priciest tariff (where different to its standard tariff) and its cheapest tariff compared with the cheapest tariff on the market over the last two years.

 As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal with a different supplier, although it has offered many deals much cheaper than its standard tariff too.